Have you ever been uncomfortable while shoe shopping because you weren’t familiar with the footwear industry’s jargon?

 Closing Thoughts

-Good shoes cost good money, and it’s important to know what you’re buying.
-Having a basic grasp of basic terms will enable you to speak intelligently with salespeople and weed out those who want to help you from those who just want your money.
+Having a firm grasp of these terms will enable you to speak intelligently with salespeople, better understand product descriptions, and ultimately distinguish the artisans who want to help you from those who just want your money.

 Back in the fifties there was a leather shoe you could close with one hand and it was quite popular with young boys.
 I believe it was referred to as a grasshopper shoe.
 It had a reinforced tongue with two wires on each side that would draw each side of the shoe together when it was closed so that the wearer didn’t need to tie or zip the shoe to wear it.
 The tongue was flipped forward to loosen the shoe and then pressed to the instep to close it.
 I had a pair and thought they were quite neat, but they went out of style and you don’t hear of them anymore.
 Do you have any thoughts on this?